Publications

 Towards OPC UA over Shared Memory as an Open Intra-Host Middleware for Automation Software

 The increasing virtualization of automation software and its decoupling from hardware introduces a significant change in industrial automation.
 This transition allows classical operational technology software instances, such as programmable logic controllers, to coexist on the same host system alongside applications from various domains.
 Such coexistence offers substantial potential for a more efficient interconnection between applications from different areas, overcoming typical limitations associated with conventional interfaces.
 However, current middleware solutions for automation applications are often proprietary and not standardized.
-In this paper, we present an initial concept for an intra-host middleware based on the OPC Unified Architecture, employing a centralized data directory combined with a shared-memory-based transport mechanism.
+In this paper, we present an initial concept for an intra-host middleware based on the OPC Unified Architecture, employing a centralized data directory combined with a shared memory-based transport mechanism.
 The proposed concept aims to enable efficient, low-latency, and scalable communication, thereby facilitating seamless interaction between diverse automation applications and promoting the use of microservice architectures.